Pratismith/Book-Review/replit.md

 - All other routes serve the React SPA
 - MongoDB connection must be accessible from deployment environment

+## Deploying to Render

+For detailed instructions on deploying this app to Render, see **[RENDER_DEPLOYMENT.md](RENDER_DEPLOYMENT.md)**.

+### Quick Start for Render:
+1. Push your code to GitHub
+2. Create a new Web Service on Render
+3. Connect your GitHub repository
+4. Set build command: `npm run build`
+5. Set start command: `npm start`
+6. Add environment variables: `MONGO_URI`, `JWT_SECRET`, `NODE_ENV=production`
+7. Deploy!

+The app will automatically build the frontend and serve it from the backend.

 ## Known Issues
 1. **MongoDB Connection**: Requires MongoDB Atlas setup (see instructions above)
 2. **IP Whitelisting**: Must whitelist `0.0.0.0/0` or Replit's IP in MongoDB Atlas Network Access
+3. **Image Persistence on Render**: Free tier doesn't persist uploaded files after restart.
+Consider using cloud storage (S3, Cloudinary) for production.

 ## Tips for Competition Submission
 - The app features a beautiful, modern design with smooth animations